Pennywise: Miniseries, television and films

 In the films, director Andy Muschietti chose a new interpretation of the character's look and feel.
 He said that he wanted to stay true to the character's essence, and that Skarsgård caught his attention.
 Skarsgård's Pennywise is more overtly creepy, less humorous, and stands out more.
 Muschietti said he wanted Pennywise to look older than a typical 20th-century clown, since the creature had existed for thousands of years.
 He felt that modern clowns looked "cheap" and were too tied to social events and circuses, saying he preferred the look of 19th-century clowns.
 Thus, he and his sister Barbara (the film's producer) decided to use the 1800s and earlier periods as an inspiration.
 In an interview with Entertainment Weekly, costume designer Janie Bryant explained that Pennywise's suit was inspired by various historical eras, including the Medieval, Renaissance, Elizabethan, and Victorian periods.
 Bryant said she wanted Pennywise to feel more organic, drawing on King's description of him wearing a silvery-gray clown suit.

-Muschietti often kept Pennywise hidden in shadows or out of the camera's focus; a critic observed that Pennywise was a "jittering, twitching mess of a monster" whose form is constantly unsettling and unpredictable.
-One of Pennywise's eyes subtly drifts off into another direction, giving him a not-quite-human stare.
-One analysis noted that Skarsgård's Pennywise was a "sadistic predator" who took pleasure from killing.

 Skarsgård's Pennywise appears as a background character in the 2021 family-friendly film Space Jam: A New Legacy, which is also distributed by Warner Bros.

-One analysis of the television series It: Welcome to Derry, described the creature as a "demonic, liver-eating baby".
-It is described as transforming into a family of people which gradually transform into demon-like creatures.
+One analysis of the television series It: Welcome to Derry described the creature as a "demonic, liver-eating baby".
+The character is described as transforming into a family of people which gradually transform into demon-like creatures.
 In an interview with Entertainment Weekly, Muschietti compared the creature's first appearance and reveal to the one seen in Jaws.
-He pointed out that the television series provides more space to explore Its forms other than that of Pennywise, whose clown form is not shown until several episodes in.
+He pointed out that the television series provides more space to explore the character's various forms other than that of Pennywise, whose clown form is not shown until several episodes in.